stubbles/stubbles-ioc/docs/rootpath_resourceloader.md

 ResourceLoader
 --------------

-_Deprecated since 7.1.0, use stubbles\values\Rootpath instead, will be removed with 8.0.0._
+_Deprecated since 7.1.0, use stubbles\values\ResourceLoader instead, will be removed with 8.0.0._

 ## Description